mtheall/ftpd/README.md

 Build and install
 ------------------

 You must first install and set up [devkitARM and libctru](http://3dbrew.org/wiki/Setting_up_Development_Environment).
+You also need bannertool.exe in the root if you want to compile de cia version.
 Clone this repository and cd in the resulting directory.

     make

 Copy the `ftpd.3dsx` file to your SD card and launch it.

+Run make cia if you want a cia compiled version.

 Supported Commands
 ------------------